On Air Now

-We've taken some of the pieces from the Ultimate Classic FM Hall of Fame and slowed them down to 10 times slower than their normal speed.
+We've taken some of the the greatest works of all time and slowed them down to 10 times slower than their normal speed.
 They sound truly wonderful and epic.

 Tchaikovsky - 1812 Overture

 Cannon-fire in slow motion is just about the biggest sound we can possibly imagine.
 If you thought Tchaikovsky's 1812 wasn't epic enough, then you're in for a gargantuan treat.

 The soaring song of the lark in Vaughan Williams has reached the heady heights of Classic FM Hall of Fame No.1 a total of six times.
 Slowed down, the piece seems even more magical.